sidmadala/sidmadala.github.io/content/_index.md

 I am a **PhD Candidate** advised by [**Prof. Julia Hockenmaier**](https://hmr-lab.github.io/) at the [**University of Illinois Urbana-Champaign**](https://illinois.edu/).

 Before that, I completed my undergraduate studies at [**Duke University**](https://duke.edu/), where I majored in computer science and statistics with a minor in mathematics.
-At Duke, I explored applications of machine learning to hardware research under [**Professor Krishnendu Chakrabarty**](https://search.asu.edu/profile/4669916), then Chair of Electrical and Computer Engineering.
+At Duke, I explored applications of machine learning to hardware research under [**Prof. Krishnendu Chakrabarty**](https://search.asu.edu/profile/4669916), then Chair of Electrical and Computer Engineering.

 ### Research